What Is the 9th Amendment?

-Alexander Hamilton and 9th Amendment
+Alexander Hamilton and the 9th Amendment

-He argued that protecting unnamed rights, implied that the government had the power over these rights if it weren’t for the 9th Amendment.
+He argued that protecting unnamed rights implied that the government had the power over these rights if it weren’t for the 9th Amendment.

-What Does The 9th Amendment Mean Today?
+What Does the 9th Amendment Mean Today?

 The Ninth Amendment wasn’t mentioned frequently until the mid-1960s since the United States Supreme Court didn’t primarily depend on it.

-This happened continuously ever since the Bill of Rights was enacted.
-This has impacted the Ninth Amendment so much since then.
+This has happened frequently since the Bill of Rights was enacted and has impacted the Ninth Amendment greatly.
 It hasn’t been referenced often as a primary source of liberty.

-Generally, the Supreme Court tries not to introduce a reference to the 9th amendment if possible, as its interpretation is so challenging.
+Generally, the Supreme Court tries not to introduce a reference to the 9th Amendment if possible, as its interpretation is so challenging.

-However, this is changing as new technology emerges such as the internet where many aspects may have to be regulated by the 9th amendment.
+However, this is changing as new technology emerges, such as the internet, where many aspects may have to be regulated by the 9th Amendment.

-Why Is The 9th Amendment Important?
+Why Is the 9th Amendment Important?